harrigan/curve-docs/docs/dao-fees.rst

 UniswapBurner
 -------------

-``UniswapBurner`` is used for burning assets that are not supported by Curve, such as SNX recieved by the DAO via the `Synthetix trading incentives <https://sips.synthetix.io/sips/sip-63>`_ program.
+``UniswapBurner`` is used for burning assets that are not supported by Curve, such as SNX received by the DAO via the `Synthetix trading incentives <https://sips.synthetix.io/sips/sip-63>`_ program.

 The burner works by querying swap rates on both Uniswap and Sushiswap using a path of ``initial asset -> wETH -> USDC``.
 It then performs the swap on whichever exchange offers a better rate.
 The received USDC is sent into the :ref:`underlying burner<dao-fees-underlying-burner>`.